 2. Ask them to take a moment, close their eyes and focus on their center.
 Ask them to take a deep breath.

-3. Now tell them: "Please dive deep and into your center and ask yourself this question: What is your biggest weakness?
+3. Now tell them: "Please dive deep and into your center and ask yourself this question: What is something you have really wanted lately?
+Why?
 When you are ready, write it down and place it in this box."
-Or ask whatever you wish to know: it could be asking them what they most struggled with in the last week, it could be about something they have really wanted lately.
+Or ask whatever you wish to know: it could be asking them what they most struggled with in the last week.

 4. Then add, "Please don't forget to write your participant number on it."
 The participant number would be a number assigned to each person, which should also be printed on their name tag.
 This allows for an additional amount of anonymity that helps people share more.
 Afterwards, you would label the notecard with their real name for your internal records, as you would have obtained their consent to take notes on them individually.